-The Transcription Options dialog box offers you the opportunity to determine how Musician transcribes an imported MIDI file, or the recording of your performance at the music keyboard, to music notation:
+The Transcription Options dialog box offers you the opportunity to determine how Musician transcribes an opened MIDI file, or the recording of your performance at the music keyboard, to music notation:

 There are several ways that you can access the Transcription Options dialog box:

 |Choose the Transcription Options command in the Setup menu.|

 |Click the Transcription Options button in any of the dialog boxes for File Open, Split Hands, or Merge Staves, and also the File Save As when downloading a MIDI file from the Internet.|

 |Choose the Re-Transcribe command in the Format menu.|